-No better way to keep warm as the weather cools than to curl up with the latest edition of the Eater Denver Heatmap.
-Unlike the Eater 38, which is meant to serve as a guide to the best of the best, this regularly updated roundup aims to introduce readers to the best of the new: what’s popular, what’s promising, what’s poised for success in the weeks to come.
-Included here in geographical order are noteworthy restaurants and cafes that all opened — or reopened after a hiatus — within the past six months.Read More
+It may be bitterly cold out there, but it’s nice and toasty inside the Eater Denver Heatmap.
+Unlike the Eater 38, which is meant to serve as a guide to the best of the best, this regularly updated roundup aims to introduce readers to the best of the new: what’s popular, what’s promising, and what’s poised for success in the weeks to come.
+Included here in geographical order are 14 noteworthy restaurants and cafes that all opened, or reopened after a long hiatus, within the past six months (no earlier than August 2022).Read More

-The Hottest Restaurants in Denver Right Now, Fall 2022
+The Hottest Restaurants in Denver Right Now, Winter 2023

-Poised to fill a similar niche in the Sunnyside neighborhood as its predecessor, Buchi — that of an all-day hangout — this spunky little cafe has launched with coffee, top-flight sandwiches, and easy-drinking adult beverages: Come early for a latte and a BEC with hash browns on a Kaiser roll, a little later for a beer or a Bloody and a burger.
-And whenever possible, get the griddled banana bread — it might prove to be the sleeper on the small menu (which will expand in the future).
+Already filling a similar all-day hangout niche in the Sunnyside neighborhood as its predecessor, Buchi, this spunky little cafe has launched with coffee, top-flight sandwiches, and easy-drinking adult beverages, which it serves from 8 a.m. to 4 p.m.
+Wednesday–Saturday and 9 a.m. to 2 p.m. on Sundays.
+Come on the early side for a cortado and BEC with hash browns on a Kaiser roll, a little later for beer or a Bloody and a lamb birria French dip — and whenever possible, get the griddled banana bread; it might prove to be the sleeper hit on the small menu (which will expand in the future).

 Noisette Restaurant and Bakery

-Elegant yet easeful, the pastel-hued dining room of this buzzy new French restaurant in LoHi sets the mood for what husband-and-wife team Tim and Lillian Lu call cuisine bourgeoisie: Think escargot-stuffed potato fritters; skate with anchovy béarnaise, chanterelles, and cherry tomatoes; and classic tarte tropézienne, all paired with wines from the France-centric list.
-Think, too, about croissants, eclairs, and macarons, because Noisette operates as a bakery by day.
+Elegant yet easeful, the pastel-hued dining room of this buzzy new French restaurant in LoHi sets the mood for what seriously talented husband-and-wife team Tim and Lillian Lu call cuisine bourgeoisie: Think escargot-stuffed potato fritters, Alsatian-inspired choucroute garnie, and classic tarte tropézienne, all paired with wines from the France-centric list.
+Think, too, about croissants, tarts, and macarons, because Noisette operates as a bakery by day.

-From the owners of exceptional plant-based eatery Somebody People, this colorful, cool-as-could-be new Ballpark parlor is turning out vegan pizzas that showcase not fake cheese or meat but seasonal produce in highly creative combos, from shishito peppers and hemp cream to corn and saffron to falafel and almond tzatziki.
+From the owners of exceptional plant-based eatery Somebody People, this colorful, cool-as-could-be new Ballpark parlor is turning out vegan pizzas that showcase seasonal produce — from brussels sprouts to butternut squash — in highly creative combos enhanced by hemp cream, almond tzatziki, and the like.
 A handful of small plates and pastas follow suit (try the fried romano beans), while the bar concocts virgin as well as full-strength cocktails.

 Also featured in: